IronLanguages/ironpython3/README.md

 While compatibility with CPython is one of our main goals with IronPython 3, there are still some differences that may cause issues.
 See [Differences from CPython](Documentation/differences-from-c-python.md) for details.

 ## Installation
-Builds of IronPython 3 are not yet provided.
+Binaries of IronPython 3 can be downloaded from the [release page](https://github.com/IronLanguages/ironpython3/releases/latest), available in various formats: `.msi`, `.zip`, `.deb`, `.pkg`.
+The IronPython package is also avaliable on [NuGet](https://www.nuget.org/packages/IronPython/3.4.0-alpha1).

 ## Build
 See the [building document](Documentation/building.md)